mailchimp/content-style-guide/08-writing-technical-content.html.md

 ### Unordered Lists

 Use unordered lists to display examples, or multiple notes in a Notes block.
-If an unordered list comprises more than 10 items, like language or currency lists, use a table instead.
+If an unordered list comprises more than 10 items, use a table instead.